jmirc/Hippo-CMS-Konakart/README.md

 ```

 ### Global Configuration
-* Add the following database configuration to the context.xml file
+* Add the following database configuration to the context.xml file.
+You will add the connection to the Konakart DB previously created.

 ```xml